eecs281staff/Makefile/README.md

 # EECS 281 Makefile

+See [this video](https://www.youtube.com/watch?v=n-ZmFjCp1QY) for information on how to use the Makefile.

 Include this makefile in your EECS 281 projects and many of your troubles will go away...